 Out of the four, Nest is the most flexible option with numerous useable features.
 It is compatible with nearly all HVAC systems.
 Yes, it doesn’t work with Apple’s Home Kit; however, it does have responsive sensors and numerous modes, making it more versatile than the other three.

-On the other hand, both Ecobee 3 and Ecobee4 address diverse compatibility in voice control and OS, however, it does lack other features, and the sensors are up to par at best.
+On the other hand, both Ecobee 3 and Ecobee 4 address diverse compatibility in voice control and OS, however, it does lack other features, and the sensors are sub par.

 - Nest is most compatible with HVAC

 - Nest is not compatible with HomeKit but the other 3 are